Endrin

-Endrin is an organochloride with the chemical formula C12H8Cl6O that was first produced in 1950 by Shell and Velsicol Chemical Corporation.
+Endrin is an organochlorine compound with the chemical formula C12H8Cl6O that was first produced in 1950 by Shell and Velsicol Chemical Corporation.
 It was primarily used as an insecticide, as well as a rodenticide and piscicide.
 It is a colourless, odorless solid, although commercial samples are often off-white.
 Endrin was manufactured as an emulsifiable solution known commercially as Endrex.
-The compound became infamous as a persistent organic pollutant and for this reason it is banned in many countries.
+The compound became infamous as a persistent organic pollutant, and for this reason it is banned in many countries.